center-for-threat-informed-defense/defending-ot-with-attack/docs/process.rst

 Scoping considerations:
 Adapted Purdue Reference Model (historically the primary reference to describe the structure of OT networks), ATT&CK for ICS asset list, international standards, potential sector-based use cases (e.g., factory automation, maritime transport).
+•	Understand the Purdue Reference Model:
+The Purdue Enterprise Reference Architecture (PERA) model is a framework for organizing industrial control systems (ICS) into hierarchical levels.
+It helps in structuring the segmentation of industrial processes and IT systems, enhancing security by delineating clear boundaries between different operational zones.
+The Purdue Model is widely used in industrial settings to define and manage interactions between IT and OT systems.
+It helps in implementing robust security measures by segregating networks and systems based on their functions and criticality.

 Reference Assets
 -----------------
-The following considerations were taken foe defining the assets that comprise Defending OT with ATT&CK's reference architecture:
+The following considerations were taken for defining the assets that comprise Defending OT with ATT&CK's reference architecture:

 * Enterprise IT and OT Security
   -  Enterprise IT and OT security attack surface management, OT and ICS areas of interest, network assets, wireless protocols in energy sector, manufacturing systems.